icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for Status Codes does not have a link to the status codes."
 }
 ```
-5. With the link object above, validate that it contains a rel property that is a string of “glossary”.
+5. Test case [-46605](#id-testCase-46605){ #id-testCase-46605 }: With the link object above, validate that it contains a rel property that is a string of “glossary”.
 ```json
 {
   "code": -46605,